formly-js/angular-formly/README.md

 >`undefined`

 ---
+##### modelOptions (object)
+>`modelOptions` is used to make your templates easier to work with.
+Noramlly, you would have to do this in each of your templates: `ng-model="result[options.key || index]"`.
+However, if you like, you can take advantage of `ng-model-options` via the `modelOptions` property.
+This will allow you to do `ng-model="value" ng-model-options="options.modelOptions"` not necessarily less verbose, but a little easier to understand.
+To accomplish this, each `formly-field` adds a `value` function on the scope.
+It is a traditional getter/setter for you to use in your templates.
+For more information on ng-model-options, see [these](https://egghead.io/lessons/angularjs-new-in-angular-1-3-ng-model-options-getters-and-setters) [egghead](https://egghead.io/lessons/angularjs-new-in-angular-1-3-ng-model-options-updateon-and-debounce) [lessons](https://egghead.io/lessons/angularjs-new-in-angular-1-3-ngmodeloptions-allows-you-to-set-a-timezone-on-your-model).

+##### Default
+>`{ getterSetter: true, allowInvalid: true }`

+---
 ##### watch (object|array of watches)
 >`watch` is an object which has at least two properties called `expression` and `listener`.
 The `watch.expression` is added to the `formly-form` directive's scope.
 If it's a function, it will be wrapped and called with the field as the first argument, followed by the normal arguments for a watcher, followed the watcher's `stop` function.
 If it's not defined, it will default to the value of the field.
 The `listener` will also be wrapped and called with the field as the first argument, followed by the normal arguments for a watch listener.
 You can also specify a type (`$watchCollection` or `$watchGroup`) via the `type` property (defaults to `$watch`) and whether you want it to be a deep watch via the `deep` property (defaults to `false`).